Rakshith2505/SQL_Project/README.md

 5. **Key Questions**: Basic questions that the analysis addresses.
 6. **How to Use**: Instructions for how someone can use your project, like cloning the repository and running the queries.
 7. **Conclusion**: A quick summary of what you learned.

-This `README.md` is easy to understand, and it's suitable for someone who is new to data analysis projects.
-You can copy and adjust this as needed for your GitHub repository!
-Let me know if you need any further help!